-Marvel’s The Guardians of The Galaxy runs pretty great on PS5 with stable FPS, except for some specific story cutscene that you can notice some nasty drop in performance although it’s just for a split second.
+Marvel’s The Guardians of The Galaxy runs pretty great on PS5 with stable FPS, except for some specific story cutscenes that you can notice some nasty drop in performance although it’s just for a split second.
 Like all the other next-gen releases, there’s an option to toggle performance and quality mode, so it’s up to you whether it’s better to play the game with higher FPS or graphics.
-Though the graphics quality of the game is already great, so I think playing on performance mode is just equally good in my opinion if you want to get the eye-candy experience.
-While the game does support the use of Haptic Feedback and Adaptive Trigger, it doesn’t really utilize them that much so don’t expect to have your mind blown by the sensation.
+Though the graphics quality of the game is already great, so I think playing in performance mode is just equally good in my opinion if you want to get the eye-candy experience.
+While the game does support the use of Haptic Feedback and Adaptive Triggers, it doesn’t really utilize them that much so don’t expect to have your mind blown by the sensation.

 All in all, Marvel’s Guardians of the Galaxy managed to exceed my low expectations with a good time.
-While the game is way too simplistic on some of its mechanics especially for the combat, I think your enjoyment of it will rely more on the story and character interactions which are a joy to watch.
+While the game is way too simplistic on some of its mechanics, especially for the combat, I think your enjoyment of it will rely more on the story and character interactions which are a joy to watch.
 Seeing the interactions between the Guardians and how their relationship grows as a team is great, and the addition of Dialog Trees really makes the flow of its narrative way more exciting where you can also expect to see some replayability aspect to it, even though the main core of the story and ending is still the same.

-I’d highly recommend it for Marvel fans.
+I’d highly recommend it to Marvel fans.
 The game has much more in common with say, Marvel’s Spiderman than Marvel’s Avengers.
 A fun single-player adventure game with no loot boxes or live services junk in sight.
 If you’re a fan of the MCU or the original comics, this is definitely one you wanna watch out for.

-Game reviewed on a PS5.
+The game was reviewed on a PS5.
 Review Copy provided by Square Enix, who published the game in the SEA region.